Transition to Gastroenterology Nursing Practice

 About the Program

-SGNA’s Transition to Practice Program was created to support the content, foundational training, and practice of those transitioning into gastroenterology nursing.
+SGNA’s Transition to Gastroenterology Nursing Practice program was created to support the content, foundational training, and practice of those transitioning into gastroenterology nursing.
 All of the modules in this program are online and self-paced, allowing you to complete them on your own time.

 This program was developed by GI nurses with experience in areas including as educators, nurse managers, Infection Prevention Champions, SGNA committee members and chairs, and board members for organizations in the gastroenterology field.
 SGNA is here to help you and your staff transition to GI.